singhmanish1212/Safe_Adaptable_and_Flexible_Education/README.md

 SAFE is a **universal, all-inclusive platform, breaking the language barrier** ready to take the education system by storm.
 **Because, for team SAFE, All Lives Matter!!**

+# License
+This solution starter is made available under the Apache 2 License.